 Note – I had to try to put in a killing, but most of them involve nudity, so this is the best I could do – but it is intercut with some non-murder plot stuff

 Police have been finding dismembered corpses of young females around the city.
 It seems there’s a psychopathic killer on the loose.
-The maniac in question is a former victim of an abusive mother, who kidnaps women, dresses them in wigs and then kills them in his grimy bedroom.
+The maniac in question kidnaps women, dresses them in wigs and then kills them in his grimy bedroom.
 Unbeknownst to him though, he has left a possible witness.
 Will he be able to silence her before the police track him down?

-Bits and Pieces is not one such feature though and it’s pretty much an instantly forgettable effort.
-It spends a long time developing its characters, but they are so badly acted that I felt like throwing my sock at the screen during some parts.
+Bits and Pieces is not one of those though that could be described as ‘effective’ however, and it’s pretty bad in all departments.
+It spends a long time developing its characters, but they are so badly acted that I felt like throwing my sock at the screen.
 The two leads enter different realms of awful dramatics, which are each as laughable as the other.
-Detective Lieutenant Carter must be on Temazepam as he has no awareness of emotion and mutters in the same drab tone no matter what the situation.
-On the other hand we have Rosie, our big-haired bleach-blonde final girl.
+Detective Lieutenant Carter must be on Temazepam as he has no awareness of human emotion and mutters in the same drab tone no matter what the situation.
+Then we have Rosie; our big-haired bleach-blonde final girl.
 Now she screams and cries and overacts at every given opportunity, but again it’s so rubbish that you just want to cringe.
 There’s tonnes of padding, which sees those same ‘stars’ falling in love and heading out to the beach a few hours after they have first met (!), but it looks drawn out and laborious because we have zero connection with anyone on the screen.